Everybody loves a novelty wave.

 3. JOB and friends on the Waimea River Wave

-When there’s heavy rainfall on Hawaii’s main island, the rivers flow faster down the mountains towards the sea, at which point the locals decided to help the river on its journey by digging out a deep channel in the sand, through which the river then flows creating numerous standing waves.
-Because of its proximity to proper surf spots, Waimea is probably the best place to see top ocean surfers trying their hand at novelty non-ocean waves, usually making for pretty entertaining watching.
+When there’s heavy rainfall on Hawaii’s main island, the rivers flow faster down the mountains towards the sea.
+Sometimes, the locals decided to help one particular river on its journey by digging out a deep channel in the sand, creating numerous standing waves.
+Because of its proximity to proper surf spots, Waimea is probably the best place to see top ocean surfers trying their hand at novelty non-ocean waves.

 4. Japanese Wave Pool